cpanse/NestLink/README.md

 ```

 **Typical install time** -
-Expect an hour to get all the R packages running.
+Expect an hour to get all the R packages (BioConductor) running.
 If all dependencies are installed
 `install_github('cpanse/NestLink', build_vignettes = TRUE)` requires 1m47.014s
 on a Intel(R) Core(TM) i5-2500 CPU @ 3.30GHz running Debian Linux.